Bangaon: Transport

 Public transport is provided by the rail, auto and buses.
 Bangaon railway station is part of the Kolkata Suburban Railway system.
-It is the last station on the Sealdah-Bangaon section of Eastern Railway, 77 km from Sealdah Station.
+It is the last station on the Sealdah-Bangaon section of Sealdah Division, Eastern Railway, 77 km from Sealdah Station.
 The Sealdah–Bangaon railway was built between 1882 and 1884.
-Bangaon is well connected with others major places by buses, like Kolkata, Howrah, Dakshineshwar, Barasat, Habra, Barrackpore, Basirhat, Bagdaha, Kalyani, Krishnanagar, Chakdaha, Ranaghat, Karimpur, Digha, Santragachi etc.

 Demographics

-In the 2011 census, Bangaon municipality had a population of 110,668, out of which 56,416 were males and 54,252 were females.
+In the 2011 census, Bangaon municipality (22 no Words) had a population of 110,668, out of which 56,416 were males and 54,252 were females.
 The 0–6 years population was 8,452.
 Effective literacy rate for the 7+ population was 90.25 per cent.

 Education

 Dinabandhu Mahavidyalay is the only degree college in Bangaon which is currently affiliated to West Bengal State University (formerly affiliated to University of Calcutta).